Latter-day Commentary

 Love of the Savior

 It’s easy to say that one loves the Savior but hard to prove that except by kind words and thoughtful deeds.
 I seek to provide both.
 I hope the words I share here will be ample evidence that I know who it is that redeems me from death and hell in spite of myself.
-I also know that it is only because of the atonement of the Savior that I can answer yes to that last question in the temple recommend interview.
+I also know that it is only because of the atonement of the Savior that I was able to answer yes to that last question in the temple recommend interview.

 Love of learning